Eligibility and Application

 - The program must consist of 36 months of training in family medicine and emergency medicine.

 - Residents in family medicine/emergency medicine should successfully complete 12 months of additional training in family medicine/emergency medicine.
-For reasons of health, parental leave, labour actions or other personal reasons, residents may be granted leaves of absence of up to one month during the 12 months and still maintain their eligibility to sit the examination of special competence in emergency medicine.
+For reasons of health, parental leave, labour actions or other personal reasons, residents may be granted leaves of absence of up to one month during the 12 months and still maintain their eligibility to sit the examination of added competence in emergency medicine.
 The program director, who will ensure that the resident completes all core rotations and achieves the program's educational objectives, will approve such leaves.

 - Candidates must be active members of the CFPC at the time they sit the examination.

-- The postgraduate dean and the postgraduate emergency medicine program director of the Department of Family Medicine must confirm successful completion of the educational requirements for the Certificate of Special Competency in Emergency Medicine as defined by the CFPC before a Certificate of Competence in Emergency Medicine will be awarded.
+- The postgraduate dean and the postgraduate emergency medicine program director of the Department of Family Medicine must confirm successful completion of the educational requirements for the Certificate of Added Competency in Emergency Medicine as defined by the CFPC before a Certificate of Competence in Emergency Medicine will be awarded.

 All practice eligible candidates must be certificants in family medicine in good standing with the CFPC.
 For purposes of exam eligibility, emergency practice is defined as responsibility for emergency care on-site in a hospital emergency department.
-The Examination of Special Competence in Emergency Medicine is a comprehensive review of a candidate's knowledge and skills.
+The Examination of Added Competence in Emergency Medicine is a comprehensive review of a candidate's knowledge and skills.
 An important element in preparation for the examination is an active involvement in a busy clinical emergency care setting that requires a broad exposure to all aspects of emergency care, including both adults and children.

 - The candidate must be engaged in emergency practice in Canada at a rate of 400 hours per year for the four-year period immediately prior to the date of application.*

 - Candidates must have competencies in procedural skills related to emergency medicine, including cardiac and trauma life support, and have this documented by the director of their hospital emergency department or their medical staff superior.